 Jeffrey Keene is a retired decorated fire fighter and Assistance Fire Chief of Westport, Connecticut.
 Following the destruction of the World Trade Center in 2001, Keene received a special tour of “Ground Zero.”
 A relationship has existed between the two fire departments, as Westport’s firefighters have had a tradition of “riding along” with Rescue #1 of the Fire Department of the City of New York.
 Eleven members of this elite unit, Rescue #1 lost their lives on the morning of September 11, 2001.

-Evidence of reincarnation can halt such tragedies, as this evidence shows that we souls can change religion, nationality and gender from lifetime to another.
+Evidence of reincarnation can halt such tragedies, as this evidence shows that we souls can change religion, nationality, gender and race from lifetime to another.

 A Reincarnation Case in which the Extraordinary Becomes the Ordinary

 Jeff Keene, in his book. writes: “Like most people, I was stumbling through life minding my own business when all at once the world started having its way with me.
 Suddenly, the extraordinary became ordinary and strange occurrences throughout my life started to make sense.

 Before too long I found myself on the front page of a state-wide newspaper and featured in an Arts and Entertainment Network documentary titled, Beyond Death.
 Getting to the point were the word “coincidence” was worn very thin, I decided to accept the fact that I was being guided and opened myself to what life wanted to show me.
 Long after I had been convinced of a past life, unusual events kept reinforcing my conclusions, so much so that the only reason I could come up with for such revelations was that I was to share them with others.”